Scroll to top

 Planning travel to Mombasa?
 Speak with a security consultant.

-Mombasa is Kenya’s second city and East Africa’s primary port, handling significant volumes of regional trade and operating as the gateway to landlocked countries including Uganda, Rwanda, and South Sudan.
-The port sector, logistics, and marine industries create regular business visitor traffic from corporate executives and infrastructure investors.
+Mombasa is Kenya’s second city and East Africa’s primary port, handling significant volumes of regional trade and serving as the logistics gateway for Uganda, Rwanda, South Sudan, and other landlocked countries.
+The port sector, maritime industry, and logistics operations create consistent business visitor traffic from executives, infrastructure investors, and contractors.
+The security environment is demanding, and Mombasa requires more active security management than Nairobi for equivalent principal profiles.

 Threat Intelligence